 What exactly is a virtual event?
 How much value can it provide?
 How can I transfer an in-person experience online?
 What tools do I need to make it happen?

 The good news?
 Many in-person events can be easily adjusted to function online!
 We’ll walk you through a few ideas of what this could look like below, and point you to some helpful resources for more specific guidance.
 If you’ve had experience pivoting to online and have thoughts to share with the network—pro-tips, challenges, etc.—let us know at [email protected].

 Culture Days supports two main types of digital experiences: livestreams and recordings.
 Livestreams invite audiences to view your program in real time, on a specific date during the festival.
 Digital recordings can be uploaded and viewed at any time.
 Whichever you decide, here are some tips, ideas, and considerations for each:

 Hosting a livestream is an excellent way to foster feelings of connection and creative expression, especially during times of physical distancing.
 Depending on the platform, there’s a number of functions you can use to directly interact with your audience.
 Best of all, you can easily turn your livestream into a recorded digital experience so people can continue to enjoy it even after the event.
 Here’s some examples of how some arts and culture organizations have shifted to livestream, and some useful tips:

 Performance-based events like concerts, dance, or theatre can be broadcast with the audience tuning in live:

-- The National Arts Centre is producing Canada Performs organizing online shows by Canadian performers that are hosted through Facebook Live.
+- The National Arts Centre produces Canada Performs, online shows by Canadian performers that are hosted through Facebook Live.

-- The Stratford Festival has gone fully digital, with roundtables and panels being streamed, in addition to the productions.
+- The Stratford Festival has gone digital with roundtables and panels being streamed, in addition to the productions.

 - The Scotia Festival in Halifax hosted nightly concerts for their two-week run, while also offering loads of extra bonus content.